-EstroGenomic® Buccal Swab Profile - Genova Test Kit
+EstroGenomic® Buccal Swab Profile - Genova Test Kit - NOT CURRENTLY AVAILABLE

 The EstroGenomic Profile uses genomic testing to identify susceptibility to diseases and conditions such as breast cancer, osteoporosis, and heart disease.

 Specifically, the EstroGenomic® Profile evaluates genetic variations, called single nucleotide polymorphisms (SNPs), in genes that modulate estrogen metabolism, coagulation, cardiovascular function, bone health, and inflammation.

 The EstroGenomic® test uncovers potential genetic susceptibility to diseases and conditions such as: